Skip to main content

 Cookstoves A method of removing carbon dioxide from the atmosphere.
 Cleaner or less energy-intensive cookstoves can replace traditional equipment, thereby reducing or preventing generated carbon emissions.

 Corresponding Adjustment Corresponding Adjustments are necessary for the use of voluntary carbon market (VCM) credits in compliance markets such as CORSIA and other emissions trading schemes.
-Buyers who need to retire credits to offset their emissions face the risk of non-compliance if they utilize a credit that has not undergone a Corresponding Adjustment.
+Buyers who need to retire credits to offset their emissions face the risk of non-compliance if they utilise a credit that has not undergone a Corresponding Adjustment.

 Direct Air Carbon Capture and Storage (DACCS) A method of removing carbon dioxide from the atmosphere.
 An engineered project which captures and filters carbon from the atmosphere, then stores it underground.